-Banbury Foodbank is a initiative run by Christians in Banbury with The Peoples Church taking the lead, under the Charity Trussell Trust.
+Banbury Food Bank is an initiative run by Christians in Banbury with The Peoples Church taking the lead under the charity Trussell Trust.

-Frontline care professionals identify people in need; such as doctors, health visitors, schools, social workers, and the CAB. and issue them with a foodbank voucher.
+Frontline care professionals such as doctors, health visitors, schools, social workers, and the CAB, identify people in need and issue them with an e-referral-voucher.

-Foodbank clients bring their vouchers to one of four Foodbank Centres, where it can be redeemed for 3 days emergency food.
+Food Bank clients bring their e-voucher code to one of the three Food Bank centres where it can be redeemed for three days emergency food.

-Volunteers meet clients over a cup of tea or coffee, and are able to signpost people to other agencies able to help solve their longer term problems.
+Volunteers meet clients and are able to signpost people to other agencies able to help solve their longer term problems.
 Clients are also offered prayer.

-If you would like to donate food (or toiletries and house cleaning products which are offered free to clients) please give to Peter Goode or Helen Madeiros.
+If you would like to donate food (or toiletries and house cleaning products which are offered free to clients) you can do so through Banbury Community Church member Helen Madeiros.